In New Caledonia, Australia urges Pacific island unity amid China, U.S. competition

 Wong told reporters afterwards AUKUS would contribute to regional stability, and Australia complied with the nuclear non-proliferation treaty.

-Solomon Islands and Papua New Guinea officials will discuss a MSG security framework on Thursday in Honiara, a Solomon Islands government statement said.
+The need for nations to respect the South Pacific's nuclear free zone was also raised by Solomon Islands Prime Minister Manasseh Sogavare in a meeting on Thursday with Britain's visiting Foreign Secretary James Cleverly, the Solomon Islands said in a statement.

-The top official for the group, whose headquarters in Vanuatu was funded by Beijing, has previously said Chinese security assistance would also be considered and China would become a development partner.
+Solomon Islands and Papua New Guinea officials would discuss a MSG security framework in Honiara, a separate Solomon Islands statement said.

-Britain's Foreign Secretary James Cleverly, who arrived in Solomon Islands on Wednesday after visiting Papua New Guinea, wrote in a tweet: "The security of the Pacific region affects us all".
+The top official for the group, whose headquarters in Vanuatu was funded by Beijing, has previously it was considering Chinese security assistance.

 ((Kirsty.Needham@thomsonreuters.com;))